Frequently Asked Questions

 6. Save.

 Notes appear in the session Activity timeline alongside doses and temperature readings.
-They are tied to the care session and included in family reports for that period.
+With Family Care, notes are included in family reports for that period.

 Dictating a note on mobile